THargreaves/online-oceanarium/README.md

 The focus of this package is largely on online algorithms used for:

-- Machine learning
+- Machine learning (including reinforcement learning)
 - Statistics
 - Data processing
-- Reinforcement learning

 We hope that this package can be used for both the practical application of online algorithms as well as a demonstration of the implementation of such methods for educational purposes.